spectrocloud/librarium/content/docs/18-knowledgebase/tutorials.md

 import PointsOfInterest from 'shared/components/common/PointOfInterest';
 import Tooltip from "shared/components/ui/Tooltip";

-# Tutorial
+# Tutorials

-Learn what's possible with Palette.
-These quick instructions introduce the basics to provisioning clusters, workspaces, and more with Palette.<p></p><br />
+Learn what's possible with Spectro Cloud Palette.
+These quick instructions introduce the basics to provisioning clusters, workspaces, and more with Spectro Cloud Palette.<p></p><br />

 [Terraform and Palette Tutorial](/knowledgebase/tutorials/terraform-tutorial)<p></p>